Visuals trump verbal.

 You can use quotes from industry experts to help your audience understand that the “Authority” believes this.
 It can create a sense of credibility about the article or blog that is hosting the quote.

 Videos on the landing page help to increase conversions by 86%.
-And there are numerous types of videos that are useful to enhance your business.
+There are numerous types of videos that are useful to enhance your business.
 You can use introduction videos, how-to videos, animated explanation videos, and demonstrations.
 Lastly, short customer testimonials are also beneficial to boost brand image.

 Screenshots make content more believable, especially in the case of how-to articles.
 Step-by-step guides that show you screenshots of how to apply for college or how to create your own websites are an absolute winner.
 These visual guides help to make processes clear for users.
 You can usually use screenshots to show examples of how things work.